aetheric-oss/svc-pricing/docs/conops.md

 #### Downside
-While the marketplace business model bridges many gaps on the market amount different participants, the platform (Arrow) itself may under-perform as operating a marketplace is difficult and the success is largely a function [network effects](https://online.hbs.edu/blog/post/what-are-network-effects).
+While the marketplace business model bridges many gaps on the market among different participants, the platform (Arrow) itself may under-perform as operating a marketplace is difficult and the success is largely a function of [network effects](https://online.hbs.edu/blog/post/what-are-network-effects).

 There essentially three parties in a marketplace ecosystem: the platform (Arrow), the service providers (OEMs or other fleet owner-operators), the customers (passengers, corporations, etc.).